mlevison/APR-Markdown-Export/glossary/continuous-integration/index.md

 ---
 title: "Continuous Integration [CI]"
 date: "2021-03-08"
+excerpt: 'In software development, **Continuous Integration** is the practice of merging all'
 ---

 In software development, **Continuous Integration** is the practice of merging all developers' working code to the main or head branch several times a day.
 This makes other practices from Automated Builds -> Continuous Delivery possible. _Note: contrary to popular belief, Continuous Integration is the habit of frequent checkins and not the build automation.
 The automated builds are the supporting tools that make CI practical._